Horizontal-org/Tella-website/docs/FAQ.md

 ### Is Tella available on desktop? {#is-tella-available-on-desktop}

+Yes, [Tella is available on desktop](/desktop), but for the moment can only be used to receive files.

+### Do you offer a back-end or repository to store data? {#tella-web}

 Tella Web is a web app that acts as a repository to store reports submitted by Tella users, including photos, videos, and audio.
 Learn more about Tella Web [here](/tella-web)

 :::note
 Note that it is not possible to encrypt and hide files or create reports on Tella Web.
 These features are only available on the mobile apps.
-Tella Web is one of the [connections](/for-organizations) available to send the data collected on the Tella app.
+Tella Web is one of the [connections](/connections) available to send the data collected on the Tella app.
 :::

 ### Where can I get Tella? {#where-can-i-get-tella}